 Pink Eye (Viral or BacterialConjunctivitis)

-Pink Eye, also known as viral conjunctivitis, is a highly contagious viral or bacterial infection that can affect either one or both eyes and is spread by coughing or sneezing.
-The symptoms include watery, burning or itchy eyes.
+Conjunctivitis, commonly called pink eye, is a highly contagious eye infection that can affect either one or both eyes.
+It can be caused either by a bacterial or a viral infection, and is spread by direct or indirect contact with the infected eye.
+Symptoms include watery, burning or itchy eyes.

 What Environmental Factors Cause Burning Eyes?

 Your eyes can also sting from factors in your environment.
 Common environmental factors include: